mahabib/domain-whitelebel/README.md

 # domain-whitelebel
-This is an Roda (A ruby routing toolkit) app which gives a white label domain/subdomain for different client.
+This is a Roda application (Roda is a ruby routing toolkit) which enable a white label domain/subdomain for different client.